Chapter 54 Supervised Statistical Learning Using Lasso Regression

 The data frame (df) has 1000 cases and the following 37 variables: y and x1 through x36.
 We’ll use y as our outcome variable and x1 - x36 as our predictor variables.
 Per the output of the str (structure) function above, all of the variables are of type numeric.
 Sticking with the theme of performance management for this part of the book, we’ll imagine that the y variable is some kind of measure of job performance.

-53.2.4 Process Overview
+54.2.4 Process Overview

 In this tutorial, we will implement lasso regression using k-fold cross-validation.
 If you wish to learn more about k-fold cross-validation, please refer to the chapter on statistical and empirical cross-validation.
 As a reminder, you can perform k-fold cross-validation with different types of statistical models.
 We will also engage in true predictive analytics (i.e., predictive modeling), such that we will partition the data into training and test data, train the model on the training data using k-fold cross-validation, and evaluate the final model’s predictive accuracy based on the test data.

-53.2.5 Partition the Data
+54.2.5 Partition the Data

 Let’s begin by randomly partitioning (i.e., splitting) our data into training and test data frames.
 To get this process started, we will install and access the caret package (Kuhn 2021) (if you haven’t already).
 The caret package has a number of different functions that are useful for implementing predictive analytics and a variety of machine learning models.
+In addition, in preparation for our analyses, let’s install and access the glmnet package as well.

 install.packages("caret")

-# Access caret package
+# Access caret & glmnet packages

 library(caret)